aestream/aestream/docs/python_usage.md

 ## `USBInput`

-AEStream also supports streaming data in real-time *without strict guarantees on orders*.
+> Note: This requires installed drivers for Inivation or Prophesee cameras.
+Read more in our [installation guide](install).

-This is particularly useful in real-time scenarios, for instance when operating with `USBInput` or `UDPInput`
+AEStream also supports streaming data from event cameras in real-time.
+This is particularly useful to feed data directly into an algorithm, PyTorch model, or even a live, running neuromorphic system.

 ```python
 # Stream events from a DVS camera over USB